toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/dns/esp32.md

 ---

 # ESP32
-You can either set the IP/DNS within the image or you may do it like on the CC3235.
+You can either set the IP/DNS within the image or you may do it like on the [CC3235](../cc3235).
+With the teddyCloud you can use the ESP32 box flashing section to can set the DNS or IP address during the flash process.